 Are you feeling completely overwhelmed and confused about acoustics for your church?
 ASC has the answer.
 Hire our Engineering Department by the hour to answer all your questions.
 We’ve been improving church sound for over 25 years, and have dealt with many of the issues unique to churches.
 The hourly fee for this service is $80-198/hour depending on complexity

-This is a classic question asked time and time again.
-Let's examine the impact of carpeting in the sanctuary.
-Carpets kill sibilance - the "tssss" "shhhh" sounds.
+This is a classic question asked time and time again when replacing carpeting.
+Let’s examine the impact of carpeting in the sanctuary.
+Carpets kill sibilance – the “tssss” “shhhh” sounds.
 This takes the life out of the sonic aire.
-Carpets have no effect on the vowel sounds - a, e, i, o, u.
+Carpets have no effect on the vowel sounds – a, e, i, o, u.
 The issue with acoustics is, to a significant degree, the frequency response of the material.
 Carpet kills treble and does nothing to the bass.

 Generally, carpeted floors are not good for congregational singing.
 They leave the singing space too dull and boomy.
 On the other hand, if you like the sound of your sanctuary with the current carpet, then you should replace the carpet with a like carpet.
 If it feels too dead, particularly for congregational singing, consider removing, rather than replacing, the carpet.
 As an alternative, you might consider Berber which has a very tight weave and does almost nothing to the sound, but it is rather expensive.

 The point is that hard surfaces support congregational singing and, generally speaking, churches like to have bright and lively sounding congregational areas.
 Many churches have carpeted walkways and wood or concrete flooring under the pews.
 This way there is a quiet entry and exit path with a lively singing space.